Why Tailwind Doesn't Suck

 CEO x Co-Founder @ BCMS

 By following BCMS on social media and blogs, you will be able to find examples of Gatsby’s integration with headless CMS and how that can make developing more straightforward and rapid.
-You can find The BCMS on Twitter, LinkedIn, YouTube, Blog.
+You can find The BCMS on Twitter, LinkedIn, YouTube, and Blog.

 React is a library designed to provide developers with a specific set of core functionality.
 It is meant to be lightweight and widely applicable.
 Gatsby, on the other hand, is a static progressive web app (PWA) generator with built-in code and data splitting.